Rampage Killings Fast Facts

 July 16, 2015 - Mohammad Abdulazeez, 24, opens fire at a naval reserve facility in Chattanooga, Tennessee, killing four US Marines and a Navy Specialist.
 Abdulazeez is shot and killed by police.

 June 17, 2015 - Dylann Roof, 21, shoots and kills nine people inside the Emanuel African Methodist Episcopal Church, in Charleston, South Carolina.
 Roof is arrested the following day about 245 miles away in Shelby, North Carolina.
 He confesses and tells investigators he wanted to start a race war.
-Roof is convicted of murder and hate crimes in federal court and is sentenced to death.
+Roof is later convicted of murder and hate crimes in federal court and is sentenced to death.
 He would be the first person executed for committing federal hate crimes.

-2013 September 16, 2013 - Twelve people are killed at the Washington Navy Yard in Washington.
-The shooter, Aaron Alexis, 34, is also killed.
+September 16, 2013 - Twelve people are killed at the Washington Navy Yard in Washington.
+The shooter, Aaron Alexis, 34, later dies in a gun battle with police.

 June 7, 2013 - In Santa Monica, California, five people are killed in a shooting rampage that begins at the gunman's home and ends in the library of Santa Monica College.
 The suspect, John Zawahri, 23, armed with an assault rifle, is killed by police.

-2012 August 5, 2012 - Six people are killed and four wounded when Wade Michael Page, 40, opens fire with a Springfield 9mm semi-automatic handgun at a Sikh temple in Oak Creek, Wisconsin.
-Page died from a self-inflicted gunshot wound to the head.
+August 5, 2012 - Six people are killed and four wounded when Wade Michael Page, 40, opens fire with a Springfield 9mm semi-automatic handgun at a Sikh temple in Oak Creek, Wisconsin.
+Page dies from a self-inflicted gunshot wound to the head.

 July 20, 2012 - Twelve people are killed and 70 injured in a shooting at a movie theater screening "The Dark Knight Rises" in Aurora, Colorado.
 The suspect, James E. Holmes, 24, is taken into custody outside of the theater.
 Dressed head-to-toe in protective tactical gear, Holmes set off two explosive devices before opening fire.
 An AR-15 rifle, a shotgun and at least two .40-caliber handguns are recovered at the scene.
 Holmes is later convicted of murder and other charges.
 He receives one life sentence for each person killed, adding up to life plus 3,318 years.

 April 2, 2012 - Seven people are killed and three others injured during a shooting at Oikos University in East Oakland, California.
 The suspect, One Goh, 43, walks into an Oikos University classroom, lines up students against a wall and shoots them with a .45 caliber handgun.
 Goh surrenders to police a short time later.
-In 2017, he pleads no contest to seven murder charges.
+In 2017, he pleads no contest to seven murder charges and is sentenced to life in prison without the possibility of parole.

 January 8, 2011 - Jared Lee Loughner, 22, kills six people and wounds 13 others during "Congress on Your Corner" event with Congresswoman Gabrielle Giffords (D) at a strip mall in Tucson, Arizona.
 Giffords is shot in the head, but survives.
 Loughner pleads guilty to attempting to kill a member of Congress, two counts of first degree murder and two counts of attempted murder.
 In exchange for the guilty pleas, he is sentenced to life in prison rather than receiving the death penalty.

 January 19, 2010 - Christopher Speight, 39, kills eight people at a house in Appomattox, Virginia.
 He surrenders to police at the scene the next morning.
-In February 2013, he is sentenced to five life terms plus 18 years.
+In February 2013, he is sentenced to five life terms in prison plus 18 years.

 2009